 For the empirical estimation of the tax semi-elasticity of investment, it is crucial to model the incentive effects of the corporate tax code in an adequate way.
 The literature recommends the use of forward-looking measures in such a context, as the incentive to invest depends on current and expected taxation (Sørensen, 2004).
 In this paper, we distinguish two different kinds of FLETRs: the effective marginal tax rate (EMTR) and the effective average tax rate (EATR).
 The EMTR captures incentives of the tax code at the intensive margin - i.e., the tax burden a firm would face on a marginal investment that just breaks even.
 This property makes it particularly suitable for the calculation of tax semi-elasticities.
 The EATR, on the other hand, depicts the effective tax burden of all infra-marginal units invested.
 It is primarily used for the analysis of discrete investment choices, such as location decisions (Devereux and Griffith, 2003).
 Consequently, the EATR plays only a minor role in our analysis.
-Since our estimation of the tax semi-elasticities is based primarily on the EMTR, this section focuses on providing intuition for this measure and the role that country-industry-specific financing and asset structures play for its computation.
-A brief discussion of the EATR is provided in Appendix 1.
+Since our estimation of the tax semi-elasticities is based primarily on the EMTR, this section focuses on providing some intuition for this measure and the role that country-industry-specific financing and asset structures play for its computation.
+A brief discussion of the EATR is provided in the Online Appendix (OA) to this paper, OA 4.

-The theoretical framework of the EMTR is developed in the seminal contributions by Devereux and Griffith (1998b), Hall and Jorgenson (1967), King (1974), King and Fullerton (1984), and OECD (1991).
-A simple formal representation of the EMTR is where τ and δ denote the statutory tax rate and the net present value (NPV) of depreciation allowances, respectively.
-A detailed derivation of this formula is provided in Appendix 2.
-Note that one goal of the simple representation in (1) is that it measures tax incentives in a tractable way and allows us to observe all statutory tax code determinants and incentives.7
+The theoretical framework of the EMTR is developed in the seminal contributions by Devereux and Griffith (1998a), Hall and Jorgenson (1967), King (1974), King and Fullerton (1984), and OECD (1991).
+A simple formal representation of the EMTR is where $\tau, \tau \in [0, 1]$ , and $\delta, \delta \in [0, 1]$ , denote the statutory tax rate and the net present value (NPV) of depreciation allowances, respectively.
+A detailed derivation of this formula is provided in Appendix 1.
+Note that one goal of the simple representation in (1) is that it measures tax incentives in a tractable way and allows us to observe all statutory tax code determinants and incentives for as many countries as possible.